flipkart-incubator/hbase-orm/README.md

 <dependency>
 	<groupId>com.flipkart</groupId>
 	<artifactId>hbase-object-mapper</artifactId>
-	<version>1.2</version>
+	<version>1.3</version>
 </dependency>
 ```
-(See artifact details for [com.flipkart:hbase-object-mapper:1.2]((http://search.maven.org/#artifactdetails%7Ccom.flipkart%7Chbase-object-mapper%7C1.1%7Cjar)) on **Maven Central**)
+(See artifact details for [com.flipkart:hbase-object-mapper:1.3]((http://search.maven.org/#artifactdetails%7Ccom.flipkart%7Chbase-object-mapper%7C1.3%7Cjar)) on **Maven Central**)

 ## How to build?
 To build this project, follow below steps:

  * Do a `git clone` of this repository
- * Checkout latest stable version `git checkout v1.2`
+ * Checkout latest stable version `git checkout v1.3`
  * Execute `mvn clean install` from shell

-Currently, this library depends on Hadoop and HBase from Cloudera version 4.
-If you're using a different version (or even different distribution like [HortonWorks](http://hortonworks.com/)), change the versions in [pom.xml](./pom.xml) to desired ones and do a `mvn clean install`.
+Currently, projects that use this library are running to [Hortonworks Data Platform v2.2](http://hortonworks.com/blog/announcing-hdp-2-2/) (corresponds to Hadoop 2.6 and HBase 0.98).
+However, if you're using a different version (or even different distribution like [Cloudera](http://www.cloudera.com/)), you may change the versions in [pom.xml](./pom.xml) to desired ones and build the project.

 **Please note**: Test cases are very comprehensive - they even spin an [in-memory HBase test cluster](https://github.com/apache/hbase/blob/master/hbase-server/src/test/java/org/apache/hadoop/hbase/HBaseTestingUtility.java) to run data access related test cases (near-realworld scenario).
 So, build times can sometimes be longer.